History of Mesothelioma and the Navy

 - Machinery repair technicians

-Because the Navy was so reliant on asbestos to prevent fires on ships and submarines, boilermakers and shipyard workers faced the most asbestos exposure.
-However, the abundant use of the toxic material — coupled with poor ventilation — put all Navy employees at risk, even those in clerical and administrative roles.
+Because the Navy was so reliant on asbestos to prevent fires on ships and submarines, boilermakers and shipyard workers faced the highest amounts of exposure.
+However, the abundant use of the carcinogenic material — coupled with poor ventilation — put all DoD employees at risk, even those in clerical and administrative roles.

 Symptoms of Mesothelioma

 Mesothelioma has a long latency period (meaning the time between exposure to asbestos and the onset of symptoms).
 This rare form of cancer can take between 10 and 60 years to develop.
-If you are exhibiting any of the symptoms listed below and know that you may have worked with or near asbestos in the past, speak with your doctor immediately and let them know about your potential history with asbestos.
+If you are exhibiting any of the symptoms listed below and know that you may have worked near asbestos in the past, speak with your doctor immediately and let them know about your history.

 - Abdominal pain and swelling